How Long Does Sex Should Last – Normal Intercourse Duration

 Age Factors

-As people get older, hormone production naturally decreases, and sensitivity in the genital regions may diminish.
-This physiological change often means older individuals can maintain intercourse for longer periods compared to younger people who might experience more sensitivity and quicker arousal.
+As people age, hormone production naturally decreases, and sensitivity in the genital regions may diminish.
+This physiological change often means older individuals can maintain intercourse for more extended periods compared to younger people who might experience more sensitivity and quicker arousal.

 Frequency of Sexual Activity